qubic/docs.qubic.org/docs/index.md

 Ready to dive in?
 Start here to learn the basics and set up your environment:

-[Introduction to Qubic](overview/introduction.md): Get a high-level overview of what Qubic is and how it works.
+- [Introduction to Qubic](overview/introduction.md): Get a high-level overview of what Qubic is and how it works.

-[Create your Qubic Wallet](learn/invest.md): Learn about the various ways to invest in Qubic, including cryptocurrency exchanges and creating a Qubic wallet.
+- [Create your Qubic Wallet](learn/invest.md): Learn about the various ways to invest in Qubic, including cryptocurrency exchanges and creating a Qubic wallet.
 ## Learn

 Expand your knowledge of the Qubic platform:

-[Tokenomics](learn/tokenomics.md): Understand the economic model and utility of Qubic Units (QUs) in the ecosystem.
+- [Tokenomics](learn/tokenomics.md): Understand the economic model and utility of Qubic Units (QUs) in the ecosystem.

-[Useful Proof of Work (uPoW)](learn/upow.md): Discover how uPoW underpins the security and efficiency of the system.
+- [Useful Proof of Work (uPoW)](learn/upow.md): Discover how uPoW underpins the security and efficiency of the system.

-[Quorum](learn/quorum.md): Explore how Qubic's quorum-based computer system operates.
+- [Quorum](learn/quorum.md): Explore how Qubic's quorum-based computer system operates.

-[Aigarth](learn/aigarth.md): Learn about Aigarth project being developed on the Qubic network.
+- [Aigarth](learn/aigarth.md): Learn about Aigarth project being developed on the Qubic network.

 ## Developer Resources

 Everything you need to start developing on Qubic:

+## Tutorials

-[Tutorials](developers/tutorials.md): Comprehensive guides and examples to help you get started with Qubic development.
+- [Tutorials](developers/tutorials.md): Comprehensive guides and examples to help you get started with Qubic development.

 ## Clients
 - [Qubic Node](developers/qubic-node.md): Full Qubic node implementation.